Jump to topic

 LASIK eye surgery is not for everyone.
 You should not get eye surgery to correct your vision if your eyesight is still developing.
 If you’re under 18 years old, for example, there’s a chance that your eyes are not yet finished developing.

 Age is only one factor that affects your candidacy for LASIK eye surgery.
-Certain eye conditions can also impact your LASIK candidacy.
+Certain eye conditions and vision problems can also impact your LASIK candidacy.
 These include the following:

 Many people consider LASIK eye surgery to be worth it.
 But it’s ultimately your decision.